Preview: The House on Chestnut Circle

 I stared at the contents stacked inside.
 It wasn’t much to show for an entire lifetime.
 Of course there was still my parents’ place and everything in it that had been left to me when my dad followed my mom.
 But that wasn’t saying much.
 My childhood home, and pretty much everything in it, was so old and run-down I had no wish to live there, especially now that it would be so far from Wes.
 Had I wanted to get rid of it, the value had plummeted to the point where I doubted it would even sell.

 My father had never recovered from losing my mother.
 I used to wonder why older people didn’t try more.
 Why couldn’t they cheer up and make an effort?
 Couldn’t they see what they were missing?
 Now I knew.
-That was just it—they did know what they were missing.
+That was just it—they knew exactly what they were missing.
 Sometimes a person’s spirit failed over time as well as their body.
 They became too damaged, or in my father’s case, too sad to put forth the effort.
 One minute my mother had been her usual self, albeit a little more weathered and a little more forgetful, and then she was gone, dead of cardiac arrest, and my dad, wracked by grief and guilt for not insisting she go for regular checkups, had turned into a shambling wreck of a man waiting to follow.
 And he hadn’t had to wait long.
 He had passed away a scant two years later.
 It had been ruled an accidental overdose of the pain medication he occasionally took for an old shoulder injury, but I had my doubts as to how accidental it had actually been.
 He may not have taken a certain amount in a purposeful attempt to kill himself, but I guarantee there had been a distinct lack of concern as to how many he had ingested and the possible consequences.

 I felt the sting of tears as the reality of my situation struck me anew.
 My father had lost my mother and now I’d lost Missy.
 She still lived but someone else was lying with her at night—and someone else was acting as father to our son.